drbean/edit/jeffreykuo/Nanofluid_based_CPVT_44_January_23_send.md

 nanofluid\'s working temperature increases proportionally to the increase in the concentration of nanoparticles.
-Since the PV module is detached from the filtering channel and integrated with the heat exchange pipe, its surface temperature is much lower than the nanofluid temperature.
+Since the PV module is detached from the filtering channel and integrated with the heat exchange pipe, its surface temperature is much lower than the nanofluid temperature, even in the case of low-concentration samples.
 Each subsystem\'s surface or bulk temperature in the model affects the following layers\' temperatures due to radiation, conduction, or convective heat transfer.
-In the case of the base fluid or a nanofluid with a low concentration ratio, our results show a smaller rise in the nanofluid's temperature leaves large amounts of energy free to raise the heat exchange-coupled PV module temperature higher.
-In other words, a large amount of photon energy strikes the PV surface, but the heat pipe properly absorbs the waste heat energy.
-It is also found that the hourly varying surface temperature of the PV module is under the nanofluid flowing in the filter channel and heat exchange water tank for the base fluid and various nanoparticle loading concentration ratios.
-The output water temperature heated by the pipe attached to the PV and heat exchange water tank is increased as the concentration is increased.
-The maximum output water temperature computed was at 14:00, and the value was 313.74 K, 315.90 K, 324.13 K, 332.56 K, 333.42 K, and 350.68 K for samples A, B, C, D, and F, respectively.
+In the case of the base fluid or a nanofluid with a low concentration ratio, our results show a smaller rise in the nanofluid's temperature is accompanied by higher heat exchange-coupled PV module temperatures.
+This is due to the lesser absorption of energy by the filtering channel, leaving large amounts of energy free to strike the PV surface.
+But the heat pipe properly absorbs the waste heat energy.
+So, it is also found that the hourly varying surface temperature of the PV module is consistently less than that of the nanofluid flowing through the filter channel and heat exchange water tank for the base fluid and other nanoparticle loading concentration ratios.
+The output temperature of the water heated by the pipe attached to the PV and the heat exchange water tank increased as the concentration increased.
+The maximum output water temperature computed was at 14:00, and its value was 313.74 K, 315.90 K, 324.13 K, 332.56 K, 333.42 K, and 350.68 K for samples A, B, C, D, E, and F, respectively.

   --------------------------------------------------------------------------------- ---------------------------------------------------------------------------------
   ![](media\image7.emf){width="3.445378390201225in" height="2.580129046369204in"}   ![](media\image8.emf){width="3.394958442694663in" height="2.542374234470691in"}